-The quilt fork command simplifies this: it creates a copy of the next patch in the series (the one that quilt next reports), and updates the series file.
-Unless a patch name is explicitly specified, quilt fork will generate the following sequence of patch names: patch.diff, patch-2.diff, patch-3.diff, . . .
+The quilt fork command simplifies this: it creates a copy of the topmost patch in the series, and updates the series file.
+Unless a patch name is explicitly specified, quilt fork will generate the following sequence of patch names: patch.diff, patch-2.diff, patch-3.diff,...